Sumitharp/Sumitharp/README.md

 - 👋 Hi, I’m @Sumitharp
 - 👀 I’m interested in learning python, pandas
 - 🌱 I’m currently learning coding at bootcamp Fintech at UW
-- 💞️ I’m looking to collaborate on python and pandasfinance
+- 💞️ I’m looking to collaborate in finance projects and analysis

 <!---